 Children – 15 years: 1st – Women and Men

 Juniors 15 – 20 years old: 1st – Women and Men

 This year we are entrusting the management of supporting documents to Dokeop, a document management platform (medical certificates, sports licenses, …) designed to make your life easier when registering for competitions.

-You will no longer be required to provide a medical certificate or a copy of the license when you register for the event online;
+You will no longer be asked to provide a medical certificate or a copy of your licence when you register online for the event.

-- Once your registration for the race is finalized, you will receive an email from Dokeop inviting you to submit your document on its platform.
+1/ Once you have registered for the event, you will receive an email from Dokeop inviting you to submit your document on its platform.

-- Once your document has been verified, Dokeop will inform us of the status (valid / refused / awaiting document / awaiting validation) so that we can update and if necessary finalize your registration.
+2/ As soon as your document is checked, Dokeop will inform us of its status (valid / refused / awaiting document / awaiting validation) so that we can update and, if necessary, finalise your registration.